-3.4.4.3 Observations
+4.3.4.20 Observations

 Applicants can place observations on the draft timetable offer in PCS one month from the date stated in Annex 4B, which are monitored by the C-OSS.
 The C-OSS can support the applicants regarding their observations.
-This procedure only concerns observations related to the original path request - whereas modifications to the original path requests are treated as described in Chapter 3.7.1 (without further involvement of the C-OSS).
+This procedure only concerns observations related to the original path request - whereas modifications to the original path requests are treated as described in 4.3.7.1 (without further involvement of the C-OSS).

-3.4.4.4 Post-processing
+4.3.4.21 Post-processing

-Based on the above-mentioned observations the IMs have the opportunity to revise offers between X-4 and X-3.5.
+Based on the above-mentioned observations the IMs/ABs have the opportunity to revise offers between X-4 and X-3.5.
 The updated offer is provided to the C-OSS, which - after a consistency check - submits the final offer to the applicant in PCS.

-3.4.5 Final offer
+4.3.4.22 Final offer

-At the final offer deadline (X-3.5), the C-OSS communicates the final timetable offer for every valid PaP request including feeder and/or outflow sections to the applicants via PCS on behalf of the IM concerned.
-If, for operational reasons, publication via national tools is still necessary (e.g. to produce documents for train drivers), the IM have to ensure that there are no discrepancies between PCS and the national tool.
+At the final offer deadline (X-3.5), the C-OSS communicates the final timetable offer for every valid PaP request including feeder and/or outflow, tailor-made sections and tailor-made offers in case of conflicting requests to the applicants via PCS on behalf of the IM/AB concerned.
+If, for operational reasons, publication via national tools is still necessary (e.g. to produce documents for train drivers), the IMs/ABs have to ensure that there are no discrepancies between PCS and the national tool.

-On Alpine-Western Balkan Corridor there is no flexibility in the final offer.
+On Alpine-Western Balkan RFC there is no flexibility after the final offer.